TransUnion is embracing RPA to ‘make humans relevant again’

 “The variability in customer input and requirements requires [AI] techniques to handle a wider array of options from the customer without having to precode all the ways a customer might ask for a particular dataset,” McCarthy said.
 “By reducing and hopefully eliminating the time needed to perform routine tasks that don’t require much ‘humanness,’ and being intentional about ensuring that this freed time is put toward creative endeavors, we think we can make people happier — which will lead toward all of those beneficial outcomes.”

-For each of the processes TransUnion automates, it first collects metrics on how long a particular task takes for a person to complete.
-Then, it applies the time against the number of occurrences of that process in a year to yield the total time saved throughout the course of a year.
+For each of the processes TransUnion automates, it first collects metrics on how long it takes a person to complete a particular task.
+Then it multiplies that figure by the number of times the process occurs in a year to yield the total time saved.
 The company reviews these findings with its business partners across the enterprise and highlights how each individual unit is using the hours saved toward “creative endeavors.”

 “By focusing first on how to translate time saved into initiatives versus only driving toward cost savings, we are putting a spotlight on the innovation being driven as a result of time freed by automation,” McCarthy said.
 “We are purely focused first on using automation to make people’s chosen careers more fulfilling.
 Nobody wants to do mindless tasks for work.
 The happiest employees are those that can be challenged to use their creativity and innovation to better create and deliver industry-leading products — not ‘push paper.'”